International Essay Contest

 - Essays should be written in an easily readable font size (11 or 12 pt.) with a professional font style (Times New Roman, Arial, etc.).

 Thank you for your interest in the Institute for Youth in Policy International Essay Contest.
-We look forward to receiving your submission!
-A submission portal will open on this page on March 31st, 2023.
+Submissions have closed for the Spring 2023 contest.
+The contest runs annually and will reopen in 2024.
 Until then, please don’t hesitate to contact [email protected] if you have any questions.
 You can also follow our social media to stay up to date on contest details and to learn more about other Institute for Youth in Policy initiatives!